CaMiMtoto/-Classifieds-App-API/README.md

 # Classified App - API

 This is the API for the Classified App.
-It is built using Node.js, Express, and MongoDB.
+It is built using Node.js, Express Using typescript, and MongoDB .
+It is a RESTful API that allows clients to create, read, update, and delete products and categories. clients must be authenticated to access the API.

 ## Getting Started